jacobvarner/hoops-jacobvarner/_posts/2020-2-21-an-overview-of-kenpom-net-and-other-official-metrics-used-by-the-ncaa-tournament-selection-committee-in-2020.md

 ---
 layout: post
-title:
-  An Overview of KenPom, the NET, and Other Official Metrics Used by the NCAA Tournament Selection Committee in 2020
+title: An overview of KenPom, the NET, and other official metrics used by the NCAA Tournament selection committee in 2020
 author: Jacob Varner
 time_to_read: 10 minutes
 tags: General